- Helen J. Nicholson, Cardiff University, UK

 Contents: Introduction to the translation: The trial of the Templars in the British Isles – a survey; The trial testimonies as historical evidence; Conclusion.
 Oxford, Bodleian Library, MS Bodley 454 (MS A), collated with London, British Library, Cotton MS Julius B xii (MS B): Introductory matter, charges against individual persons, initial testimonies at London; Names of the Templars sent to the Tower of London, from various Counties; These are the charges on which clergy and laity are to be interrogated; Twenty-four new charges on which individual Templars were re-questioned and examined; Requestioning at London on four charges; Requestioning of the Templars at London on the remission and absolution of sins in their Chapter meetings; Charges which seem proven and warranted by the inquisitors, with the depositions of certain witnesses; Extracted from the proceedings of the bishop of Clermont concerning Brother Himbert Blank, commander of the Auvergne; Memorandum regarding the Templars' defence; Proceedings against individual persons at Lincoln; 28 charges on which the Templars of Lincoln were requestioned at London; Depositions of the Templars in the province of York; Here begin the proceedings in Ireland brought against individual persons of the Order of the Temple; Special inquisition against the Templars in Ireland; Scotland; Extract from the Templars' rule; Confessions of Brothers Stephen of Stapelbrugge, Thomas Totti and John of Stoke.
 London, British Library, Cotton MS Julius B xii (MS B), documents not Included in Oxford, Bodleian Library, MS Bodley 454 (MS A); Vatican, Archivo Segreto Vaticano, ARMARIUM XXXV, 147 (MS C); British Library Additional MS 5444, fols 174r–192r (MS D), collated with the surviving fragments of British Library Cotton MS Otho B iii, fols 29r–31v, 33r–34v, 36; Appendices: Templar brothers mentioned in the records of the trial proceedings in the British Isles; Templar properties in the British Isles mentioned in the trial proceedings; Locations of the trial proceedings and the Templars' prisons in London; Bibliography; Index.

-About the Translator: Helen J. Nicholson is Reader in the Department of History at Cardiff University, UK.
+About the Translator: Helen Nicholson is Professor of Medieval History at Cardiff University, Wales, UK.

 Reviews: 'This excellent edition has once again confirmed Helen Nicholson’s status as a foremost authority on the history of the Crusaders’ Military Orders… the present edition is an absolute delight in its unravelling of the rich and colourful textual material that shaped the ‘prosecution’s case’ against the Order.'
 Oxford Journal of Law and Religion